-Chief Orlando Rolón is Chief of Police for the Orlando Police Department in Florida, the first Hispanic to hold this position in the agency’s 145-year history.
+Retired Chief Orlando Rolón was Chief of Police for the Orlando Police Department in Florida, the first Hispanic to hold this position in the agency’s 145-year history.
 He is a member of FBI National Academy Association, Florida Police Chiefs Association, Central Florida Criminal Justice Association, the International Association of Chiefs of Police and is the retiring co-chair of the Law Enforcement Immigration Task Force.

 Maria Gabriela (“Gaby”) Pacheco, is an Ecuadoran-born immigrant rights leader.
 As a DREAMer with a mix-status family, she’s experienced first-hand the difficulties immigrants face in the US.
 She was the first undocumented Latina to testify in front of Congress about the urgent need for immigration reform.
 She has received accolades and is a nationally known speaker and writer.
 She is currently Director, Advocacy, Development and Communications at TheDream.US, an organization that provides college scholarships to DREAMers.